syedCeyana1/TrainReservation/README.md

 #Custom Success Handler ->> The Custom Success Handler , Handles the request basis on the ROle of the User after Login process --> if the ROle is Admin , it will redirect
                             to Admin Dashboard , if Role is User then it will redirect to User Dashboard .

-#Admin Dashboard ->> So , Admin Dashboard shows a form to upload the Bus data and it gets stored in Bus data Table .
+#Admin Dashboard ->> So , Admin Dashboard shows a form to upload the Train data and it gets stored in Train data Table .
-#User Dashboard ->> User Dashboard shows a filter to filter the Buses available for your to destination to from destination on a particular date .
+#User Dashboard ->> User Dashboard shows a filter to filter the Trains available for your to destination to from destination on a particular date .
-#Filetered data ->> Buses Data is visible on Dashboard screen in the form of table .
+#Filetered data ->> Trains Data is visible on Dashboard screen in the form of table .
 When you Click on Book button it will take you to the Booking page .
 #Booking Page ->> Here you will enter the no of passengers who are tralvelling along with you and automatically the Cost you have to pay will be calculated after
                   you click on pay .